elixir-europe/MARS/repository-services/repository-api.md

 ## Submission status endpoint
 `GET /{submission_id}/status`

-The endpoint path is a suggestion, the actual path can differ in detail as long as it is accurately returned in the `status` field of the receipt.
+(The endpoint path is only a suggestion, the actual path can differ as long as it is accurately returned in the `status` field of the receipt.)

 This endpoint is used to poll for the status of a previous submission.
 It should be used whenever the time from data and metadata submission until the issuing of accessions exceeds a reasonable duration, and it must be returned in the `status` field of the receipt.